OneIdentity/safeguard-api-tutorial/spp4-safeguard-ps/safeguard-ps-hol.md

 scripting language for automation.
 We will use it in both ways in this lab.

-safeguard-ps has some core functionality that can be used to send any sort of Safeguard API request, but it also has specific cmdlets for doing specific jobs in SPP.
+safeguard-ps has some core functionality that can be used to send any sort of SPP API request, but it also has specific cmdlets for doing specific jobs in SPP.

 To start we will need to install safeguard-ps on your computer.